mhajij/Generalized_K-means_on_Graphs_Using_PageRank/README.md

-Notice that the above algorithm is applicable to graphs, meshes, point clouds and even metric spaces.
+The above algorithm is applicable to graphs, meshes, point clouds and even metric spaces.
+In particular,

 * On graphs/meshes : it is precisly given in the psuedocode above.